SocialInteractionGAN: Multi-person Interaction Sequence Generation: Evaluation of generated sequences quality

 where \(\mathcal{A}\) is the set of actions, \(f(a)\) the frequency of action \(a\in \mathcal{A}\) over all generated sequences, and \(f_s(a)\) the frequency of action \(a\) in sequence \(s\) of the dataset \(\mathcal{S}\) of size \(|\mathcal{S}|\).

 This new definition of \(H_C\) suffers from a limitation.
 Indeed, the conditional entropy decreases as the model learns to generate steadier and consistent sequences.
 However, very low values of \(H_C\) means that the same action is repeated over the whole sequence.
-To set constraints on objective values, \(H_M\) and \(H_C\) are computed from the data and used as oracle values.
+Rather that aiming for the lowest possible values of \(IS\), we therefore compute \(H_M\) and \(H_C\) from the data and use them as oracle values.
 In addition, we complement these scores with a sequential equivalent of FID so as to compare the distributions of real and generated sequences.
-To do so we built an inception network as a classifier on top of an encoder, and trained the whole model on an auxiliary task, solely relying on our initial data.
-More precisely, the inception net was trained to provide the proportion of each action in sequences sampled from our training dataset.
-To better account for early actions in the sequences, that will be given as conditional input in our experiments, we implemented the encoder as a bidirectional recurrent network.
-Classifier activations of the trained inception model were then used to calculate FIDs following the classical procedure.
-We refer to the distances computed with this proposed metric as SFID for Sequential Fréchet Inception Distance.